Missouri

 Missouri’s Empowerment Scholarship Accounts Program is the country’s second tax credit-funded ESA and has the potential to help thousands of Missouri students obtain the educational services that best fit their needs.
 However, policymakers could do more to expand educational opportunity.

-Eligibility for the ESAs is limited to students with special needs or those from families earning up to 200 percent of the federal free and reduced price lunch program (the equivalent of 370 percent of the federal poverty line), and only those currently living counties with a charter form of government or cities with at least 30,000 inhabitants.
+Eligibility for the ESAs is limited to students with special needs or those from families earning up to 300 percent of the federal free and reduced price lunch program and only those currently living counties with a charter form of government or cities with at least 30,000 inhabitants.
 This limitation hampers potential growth of educational options in rural areas of Missouri.

 To expand access to educational choice, Missouri policymakers should increase the ESA amounts to be comparable with the per-pupil spending at district schools and expand eligibility to all students.
 The tax credits for the donations that fund the ESAs are also set to expire after 2026.
 The Missouri legislature should work quickly to extend the ESA policy long term.